Non-Resident Income Tax Services

 Be it income tax preparation, income tax planning, or GST/HST issues for non-residents of Canada.

-Income tax return preparation for nonresidents of Canada
+Income tax return preparation for Non-Resident Individuals

 Some of the common situations where non-residents of Canada need to file tax returns include:

 - You own real estate in Canada and generate rental income.
+(Very common)

 - You are selling real estate or other Taxable Canadian Property (TCP) located in Canada